IkerKa/dbdRandomizer/README.md

 - `itemlist` - Get a list of all items (f.e medkit, toolbox, etc.) (pending)
 - `authors` - Get a list of all authors of the bot with its favorite perk, survivor, killer, item and its github link
-- `sugeredPerkCombos` - Get a random sugered perk combo of 4 perks to use
+- `sugestedPerkCombos` - Get a random sugested perk combo of 4 perks to use
 - `randomObjetive` - Get a random objetive to do in the match
         -Example: `!dbd randomObjetive` : "do 4 beamer saves in a match" (easy to do in the tutorial of discord bot (inspirational messages))